 Subspecialty-Specific Background and Intent: The onus of documenting alternate qualifications is the responsibility of the program director.
-For a faculty member without pediatric rheumatology certification from the ABP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:
+For a faculty member without pediatric infectious diseases certification from the ABP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:

-• completion of a pediatric rheumatology fellowship program

-- scholarship within the field of pediatric rheumatology; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric rheumatology, and pediatric rheumatology presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric rheumatology
+- · completion of a pediatric infectious diseases fellowship program - scholarship within the field of pediatric infectious diseases; specifically, evidence of ongoing scholarship documented by contributions to the peer-reviewed literature in pediatric infectious diseases, and pediatric infectious diseases presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - experience in providing clinical activity in pediatric infectious diseases

-For faculty members who are recent graduates of an ACGME-accredited pediatric rheumatology program, the Review Committee expects that individual to take and pass the next available ABP pediatric rheumatology certifying examination.
+For faculty members who are recent graduates of an ACGME-accredited pediatric infections diseases program, the Review Committee expects that individual to take and pass the next available ABP pediatric infectious diseases certifying examination.
 If the faculty member is unable to take the next administration of the certifying examination, an explanation must be provided.